Without recruiting members, you don’t have a union. Without retaining existing members, you don’t have a union for very long.

 The corporate sector knows this.
 They know that selling a product or service to existing customers is more profitable than acquiring a new customer (it’s called increasing “wallet share”).
 And Silicon Valley is turning customer retention into a data-driven science with the explosion of “software as a service” apps and platforms.

 Research into union membership suggests that membership retention is also linked to the member’s uncertainty about their future (job security) and the presence of a local union organisation in the workplace (e.g. a delegate or member organising committee).
-In my experience, the highest member churn rates were in areas where there was low job security and where we did not have a union delegate.
+In my experience as an organiser, the highest member churn rates were in areas where there was low job security and where we did not have a union delegate.
 Churn is therefore affected by both external factors and internal ones.

 You have to have members before you can retain them